One of the most popular UX patterns on mobile is to show a bottom navigation bar with tabs.

 Before we dive into the code, let's take another look at this:

-To build this simple app, two separate issues need to be addressed:
+And to build this simple app, two separate features are required:

-- Support multiple navigation stacks: this is offered by the new
+- Support multiple navigation stacks: offered by the

 ShellRoute